Facilities and Resources

 USAGE POLICIES OF THE MUSIC & WORSHIP FACILITIES

 PRACTICE ROOMS AND INSTRUMENTS

 The pianos, band instruments, practice rooms and modules are designed to be used by those students enrolled for credit in directly-related music courses.
-Part of the applied music fee goes toward piano tuning, maintenance, etc. Any other student who would like to use the school’s rooms or instruments should request permission from the field chair.
+Part of the applied music fee goes toward piano tuning, maintenance, etc. Any other student who would like to use the school’s rooms or instruments should request permission from the department chair.
 It is expected that anyone using school instruments and rooms would take care of them and that anyone found abusing school property will be confronted.
 It is also expected that the practice rooms will be used for practicing music, not for studying or socializing.
 There is to be no food or drink (other than closed containers of water) in practice rooms.
 Please clean up the room as you leave.